-- Successful Candidates in the Round 1 and Round 2 Examinations Enrollment period: Monday, February 3, 2025 Wednesday, February 12, 2025
+Successful Candidates in the Round 1 and Round 2 Examinations Enrollment period: Monday, February 3, 2025 - Wednesday, February 12, 2025 (Details of the enrollment procedures and documents will be notified by mail in early February, 2025.)

-(Details of the enrollment procedures and documents will be notified by mail in early February, 2025.) - Successful Candidates in the Round 3 Examination Enrollment period: Tuesday March 11, 2025 Thursday, March 19, 2025 (Details of the enrollment procedures and documents will be notified by mail after Tuesday March 11, 2025) - If, after completing the enrollment procedures, you must withdraw from enrollment due to unavoidable circumstances, please contact the Graduate School office, Academic Affairs Department by noon on Friday, March 28, 2025, and submit the prescribed form.
+Successful Candidates in the Round 3 Examination Enrollment period: Tuesday March 11, 2025 - Thursday, March 19, 2025

+(Details of the enrollment procedures and documents will be notified by mail after Tuesday March 11, 2025)

+X If you arrive more than 20 minutes late for the start of the examination, you will not be allowed to take the examination.

+28, 2025, and submit the prescribed form.
 All fees except the admission fee will be refunded.